 One notable billboard campaign from Oakland is one that New Balance did last year during the NBA Finals Season between the Toronto Raptors and the Golden State Warriors.
 Less than 24 hours after the Raptors beat the Warriors in Game 1, New Balance erected a foreboding billboard featuring Kawhi Leonard above a major highway.

-Atlanta Georgia is home to the world’s busiest airport, more than 30 colleges, and universities, and 200 of the nation’s fastest-growing private companies—including Coca Cola, Mercedes Benz, UPS, Home Depot, and AT&T Mobility.
+Atlanta, Georgia is home to the world’s busiest airport, more than 30 colleges, and universities, and 200 of the nation’s fastest-growing private companies—including Coca-Cola, Mercedes Benz, UPS, Home Depot, and AT&T Mobility.
 Advertising with OOH in the ATL means that you’re reaching the eyes of important business executives in addition to over 5.8 million residents and over 50 million annual tourists.

-One key factor to consider when considering OOH advertising in Atlanta is terrible traffic congestion.
-Traffic congestion is so bad that drivers experience a 22-51% increase in driving times.
+One key factor to consider when considering OOH advertising in Atlanta is the terrible traffic congestion.
+Traffic congestion in Atlanta is so bad that drivers experience a 22-51% increase in driving times.
 EducatedDriver.org conducted a study in 2018 and found that Atlanta commuters spend on average 484 days of their life in traffic.

 To capitalize on consumers’ wandering eyes in their cars, many companies have turned to OOH transit advertising.
 In particular, truck-side mobile billboards offer the benefits of a large-format medium with greater eye-level visibility.